❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 • Notary’s Seal: They add their official stamp and signature, along with their official Notary Public registration number, confirming everything was done correctly.

-• Modern Option: Many documents can now be notarized online with a virtual notary, making notarization even easier than ever before!
+• Online Option: Many documents can now be notarized online with a virtual notary, making notarization even easier than ever before!
+You can now get your prenup notarized online with HelloPrenup at any time of the day!
+No appointment is necessary!

-In plain English, a notary is a state-appointed official who witnesses the signing of important documents to help prevent fraud.
+In plain English, a “Notary Public” (sometimes called a “notary”) is a state-appointed official who witnesses the signing of important documents to help prevent fraud.
+They make sure:

 • You are who you say you are (by checking your ID)